Arcade (ARCD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Arcade Historical Price

-According to the latest data gathered on Arcade live price page, the current price of Arcade is 0.00240506USD.
-The circulating supply of Arcade(ARCD) is 24.50M ARCD , giving it a market capitalization of $58.91K.
+According to the latest data gathered on Arcade live price page, the current price of Arcade is 0.00205387USD.
+The circulating supply of Arcade(ARCD) is 24.50M ARCD , giving it a market capitalization of $50.18K.

 The Arcade Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARCD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.